-Study name Expected completion Expert agency participation Name, Title, and Involvement Completed Y/N date Botanical Survey Report (Attachment F) Complete (January 2022) Prepared by: Tetra Tech, environmental consultant for the Applicant.
+Study name Expected completion date Expert agency participation Name, Title, and Involvement Completed Y/N Botanical Survey Report (Attachment F) Complete (January 2022) Prepared by: Tetra Tech, environmental consultant for the Applicant.
 Agency involvement : WDFW provided feedback on protocols and special status species in the Project vicinity.
-Y Botanical Survey Addendum Complete (August 2022) Prepared by : Tetra Tech, environmental consultant for the Applicant.
-Agency involvement : Tetra Tech discussed the planned spring 2022 surveys with WDFW prior to initiating field work.
-Y Habitat and General Wildlife Survey Report (Attachment G) Complete (January 2022; revised October 2022) Prepared by: Tetra Tech, environmental consultant for the Applicant.
-Agency involvement : WDFW provided feedback on protocols and special status species in the Project vicinity.
-WDFW requested that a small area initially classified as Eastside (Interior) Grasslands be reclassified as shrubsteppe habitat.
-This change was made in October 2022 and the revised report is included with this Revised ASC.
-Y Habitat and General Wildlife Survey Report Addendum Complete (August 2022) Prepared by : Tetra Tech, environmental consultant for the Applicant.
-Agency involvement : Tetra Tech discussed the planned spring 2022 surveys with WDFW.
-Y Wetland Delineation Report (Attachment I) Complete (November 2021) Prepared by : Tetra Tech, environmental consultant for the Applicant.
+Y Botanical Survey Addendum Planned for spring 2022 Prepared by: Tetra Tech, environmental consultant for the Applicant.
+Agency involvement: Tetra Tech discussed the planned spring 2022 surveys with WDFW and will continue to coordinate with WDFW as described for the original Botanical Survey Report. Ν Habitat and General Wildlife Survey Report (Attachment G) Complete (January 2022) Prepared by: Tetra Tech, environmental consultant for the Applicant.
+Agency involvement: WDFW provided feedback on protocols and special status species in the Project vicinity.
+Y Habitat and General Wildlife Survey Report Addendum Planned for spring 2022 Prepared by: Tetra Tech, environmental consultant for the Applicant.
+Agency involvement: Tetra Tech discussed the planned spring 2022 surveys with WDFW and will continue to coordinate with WDFW as described for the original Habitat and General Wildlife Survey Report. Ν Wetland Delineation Report (Attachment I) Complete (November 2021) Prepared by: Tetra Tech, environmental consultant for the Applicant.
 Y